-2.8 Temporarily Suspending Safety Programs
+2.8 Temporarily Suspension of Safety Programs

-In the case of unforeseen circumstances (e.g., COVID-19) that interfere with MBTA's ability to perform safety activities described in this Transit Safety Plan, MBTA may take the unusual step of temporarily suspending a Safety Program (e.g., Safety Rules Compliance Program).
+In the case of unforeseen circumstances (e.g., COVID-19) that interfere with MBTA's ability to perform safety activities described in this Transit Safety Plan, MBTA may take the unusual step of temporarily suspending a Safety Program (e.g., Safety Rules Compliance Program) associated with those activities.
 MBTA will notify DPU within two business days of any safety-related program suspension.
 An explanation will be provided to DPU as to why a particular Safety Program is suspended.
 A plan will be developed within 30 calendar days of Safety Program suspension to understand when MBTA may be able to proceed with its Safety Program requirements.